Kazimierz Kierzkowski

-Kazimierz Kierzkowski (10 August 1890 in Międzyrzec Podlaski - March 1942 in Auschwitz) was a Polish political and social activist, major of the Polish Army and member of the Armia Krajowa.

-During the Second World War he was murdered in the German concentration camp Auschwitz.
+Kazimierz Kierzkowski (10 August 1890 in Międzyrzec Podlaski - 21 March 1942 in Auschwitz) was a Polish political and social activist, major of the Polish Army and member of the Armia Krajowa.
+During the Second World War he was held at the German concentration camp Auschwitz from 10 February 1942 and was killed there on 21 March.
+His date of birth has also been given as 10 July 1891.